morrownr/USB-WiFi/README.md

 - Kali Linux
 - Debian stable
 ```
-2021-04-04
+2021-04-20

 TEROW_ROW02FD USB WiFi adapter

 COMFAST CF-WU782AC USB WiFi adapter

-The above adapters are "multi-state" adapters in that they will initially
+"multi-state" adapters will initially show up as a CDROM or flash drive.
-show up as a CDROM or flash drive.
-If you run Windows, they will to try to
+If you run Windows, there will an attempt to install a driver.
+In any OS
-install a driver.
-In any OS besides Windows, they will remain as a CDROM
+besides Windows, the adapter will continue to be seen as a CDROM or flash
-or flash drive and no driver will be installed.
-For the WiFi adapter to
+drive and no driver will be installed.
+For the WiFi adapter to show up,
-show up, the adapter has to be told to switch state.
+the adapter has to be told to switch state.

 Most mainsteam distros of Linux include a utility call 'usb-modeswitch".
 It
 will execute the switch for you if it has the information about your adapter